Anxarden/brave-debloater/docs/dns.md

 # DNS Configuration Guide

 This guide explains how Brave handles DNS over HTTPS (DoH) and how to change the provider if you don’t want to use the default AdGuard DNS setup from `brave-debloater.reg`.
+> **Note:** Once Brave is managed by policy, DNS settings in the UI will be locked and cannot be changed manually.
 ---

 ## 🧠 What Is Secure DNS (DoH)?